The Happiness Project Revisited: Are We Happy Yet?

 Day 65: Remember what I said about babies getting a lot more interesting?
 Here’s Thwack having a long discussion with his father about their day.
 His sentences sound remarkably like high pitched whale song.

-3 thoughts on “The Happiness Project Revisited: Are We Happy Yet?”
+3 responses to “The Happiness Project Revisited: Are We Happy Yet?”

 Leave a Reply